The State of the Sox

 by ColchesterJim (a Sox fan for over 60 years)

 Sox management is in a state of denial.
-On the defensive and unwilling to acknowledge their mistakes, the team’s principal owner, president, and GM seek to defend decisions that are indefensible.
-They choose to treat the team’s loyal fans as if they were children.
+On the defensive and unwilling to acknowledge their mistakes, the team’s principal owner, president, and GM seek to defend decisions that are indefensible, distort reality and in the process treat the team’s loyal fans as if they were children.

-And what Lucchino?
-As team president he is the public face of and spokesmand for ownership.
-He too seems bent on avoiding any responsibility for the Sox present predicament, even though it is clear – and Lucchino does not deny this -- that he was the one who urged that Valentine be hired in the first place.
+And what about Larry Lucchino, the team president and public face of ownership?
+He too seems bent on taking responsibility for the Sox present predicament, even though it is clear – and Lucchino does not deny this -- that he was the one who urged that Valentine’s be hired in the first place.
 Of course Henry and Werner went along, as Lucchino lamely asserts in his effort to spread the blame, but what owners would not defer to the recommendation of their hand-picked chief executive?
 In any event who was responsible Valentine’s being hired is beside the point.
-It is no crime for one in charge of choosing the manager to make an error in judgment in his selection.
+It is no crime for one in charge of personnel decisions to make an error in judgment in selecting, say, a foreman.
 The fault lies in continuing to defend an ill-advised choice long after it has become apparent that that it was a mistake.

-Lucchino, however, refuses to acknowledge any fault.
-Rather, he blames everyone else– the player(s) who leaked the story to the media; the reporter who published the story; the record number of injuries experienced by the Sox; the players; and of course the media.
+Lucchino, however, refuses to acknowledge any fault on his part.
+Rather, he blames everyone else– the player(s) who leaked the story to the media; the reporters who published the story, the record number of injuries experienced by the Sox; the players and of course the media.
 It is all so predictable.
 The kneejerk reaction of the politician who has been caught with his hands in the cookie jar is to ignore the charges and focus on the snake-in-the-grass exposed his misconduct out.
-That scoundrel must be uncovered, tarred and feathered.
-By this stratagem Lucchino hopes to deflect attention from his own mistakes and specifically his choice and continued defense of Valentine.
+That scoundrel needs to be uncovered, tarred and feathered.
+By this stratagem Lucchino hopes to deflect attention from his own mistakes and specifically his choice and continued defense of Valentine to be manager.

 Like so many Globe beat writers (Peter Abraham in particular), Lucchino also points to the record number of team injuries, most of which have been either to non-starters or for relatively short periods.
 Compare the Sox injury picture with that of the Yankees